elgambitero/DeLePeHost/README.md

-# Sunrise-sw
+# DeLePe Host

-This repo holds software interface experiments for Sunrise DLP 3D printer
+This repo aims to develop a modular standalone host for DLP 3D printers.